-Part of the Deep South region, Texas borders Mexico to the south, Louisiana and Arkansas in the east, Oklahoma in the north and New Mexico in the west.
-Due to its large scale, Texas differs wildly in climate and geography depending on where you are.
-The east is swampy and forested, while the southeastern Gulf Coast (home to Houston) is tropical and often uncomfortably humid.
+Part of the Deep South region, Texas has a significant global reach, through its distinctive culture and heritage – from rodeos to Texan barbecues, and country music to cowboys.
+Due to its large scale (it’s the second-biggest US state, after Alaska), Texas differs significantly in climate and geography depending on where you are.
+The east is swampy and forested, while the southeastern Gulf Coast is tropical and often uncomfortably humid.
 There are mountainous deserts in the west and the snowy plains of Panhandle in the north.

 Top universities in Texas

-Texas’s second entrant in the global rankings is Houston’s Rice University, currently ranked 136= in the world.
-A private research university, Rice University has a current enrollment of just over 6,600 students.
+Another of the state’s leading institutions is Rice University, ranked 106th in the world.
+A private research university, Rice University has an enrolment of just over 6,600 students.
 It’s best known for its applied science programs and is situated on a 295 acre campus near the Houston Museum District.
-In the QS World University Rankings by Subject, it ranks particularly well for materials sciences.

 Top student cities in Texas

-Once seen as the worldwide symbol of not just Texas but the whole of the US thanks to the hit TV series of the same name, Dallas is known as the city of cowboys and cheerleaders.
-It can’t be summed up just with its stereotypes however, as Dallas also boasts the largest arts district in the US and some brilliant museums, as well as tourist-attracting memorials for the assassination of President John F Kennedy.
-Home to the University of Texas at Dallas as well as the Southern Methodist University, Dallas truly is a student city.
+Once a global symbol of the entire US, thanks to the hit TV series with the city’s name, Dallas is known as the city of cowboys and cheerleaders.
+It can’t be summed up just by its stereotypes, however; Dallas also boasts the largest arts district in the US and some brilliant museums, as well as tourist-attracting memorials for the assassination of President John F. Kennedy.
+Home to the University of Texas at Dallas, as well as the Southern Methodist University, Dallas truly is a student city.

 Home to another two of the top universities in Texas (Rice University and the University of Houston), Houston is the state’s largest city and the fourth largest in the US.
-Simultaneously laid back and high-powered, Houston offers the best of a high-cultured city scene combined with popular celebrations such as week-long rodeos and barbeque cook-offs.
-Houston is the student city closest to the coast and the famous Bay Area Houston is just a half-hour drive outside of the center.
+Simultaneously laid back and high-powered, Houston offers a cultured city scene combined with popular celebrations such as week-long rodeos and barbeque cook-offs.
+Among our top Texan cities for students, Houston is the closest to the coast, and the famous Bay Area Houston is just a half-hour drive outside of the center.

-State capital Austin is renowned for its eclectic mix of residents, with tattooed creatives and suited millionaires living in close proximity.
+State capital Austin is renowned for its eclectic community, with tattooed creatives and suited millionaires living in close proximity.
 The locals revel in Austin’s so called ‘weirdness’ – you’ll even see bumper stickers, t-shirts and other merchandise bearing the slogan ‘Keep Austin Weird’.
-Local watering holes have a long-held performance culture, famous for having launched the careers of the likes of Janis Joplin and Willie Nelson.
-Today, Austin’s large and diverse live music scene means that almost any night of the week you can go to a gig of almost any musical genre.
+Local watering holes have a long-held performance culture, famous for launching the careers of the likes of Janis Joplin and Willie Nelson.
+Today, Austin’s lively music scene means that almost any night of the week you can go to a gig of almost any genre.
 The University of Texas at Austin, established just 44 years after the city itself was founded in 1839, continues to play a central role in the city’s life and development.

-- Around a third of Texas’ population is Spanish-speaking.
+- Almost a third of Texas’ population is Spanish-speaking.

 - The name Texas derives from a Caddo Indian word meaning ‘allies’, which is why the state motto is ‘friendship’.